am-1145/Game-Mario/README.md

 ### Installation

 1. **Download the game:**

-   - Clone this repository: `git clone [repository-url]`
+   - Clone this repository: `git clone https://github.com/am-1145/Game-Mario.git`
    - OR download and extract the ZIP file

 2. **Run the game:**

-   - Simply open `mario-maker/index.html` in your web browser
+   - Simply open `Game-mario/index.html` in your web browser
    - OR use a local server for better performance:
      ```
      cd mario-maker